EFA26 Programme

 Content

-One Health Studio: Sensing future potential and identifying new questions
+One Health Studio: Sensing Future Potential and Identifying New Questions

 English 180

 Global (One) Health demands more than incremental fixes.
 This studio shifts from reactive problem-solving to future-oriented innovation.
 Using sensing and reframing techniques, participants explore emerging potentials and questions in One Health.
-We challenge existing paradigms to co-create radical new questions and innovation pathways, equipping participants to proactively shape a resilient future.
+We challenge existing paradigms to co-create radical new questions and innovation pathways, equipping participants to proactively shape a resilient future. //INFO: Please make sure to bring your own laptop.
+If you do not have one, please contact the EFA-Team at seminars@alpbach.org

 Congress Centrum Alpbach , CCA – Flora-Saal